GGC-SD/HomeFinanceApp/README.md

 ## Help

-Please Contact [Lindsey Wade](https://github.com/darthLu) for any issues concerning using the Finance Tree Budgeting Applcation.
+Please Contact [Lindsey Wade](https://github.com/darthLu) for any issues concerning using the Finance Tree Budgeting Application.

 ## Authors